NaserArab/E-Projects-naser_arab_dlbcspjwd01_fe/README.md

 This project was bootstrapped with [Create React App] (https://github.com/facebook/create-react-app).

-Please pull the repository, then run `npm run install` on the main branch of the repository.
+Please pull the repository, then run `npm install` on the main branch of the repository.

 This will install the needed packages.